yitmeng00/yitmeng00/README.md

 ## About Me

-- Strong passion in database architecture and optimization. 💻
+- Strong passion in solution architecture and cloud infrastructure. 💻

 - Has a curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies ✨